fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 ![Tab for naming your project]({static}/images/twitter-developer-name-project.png)

 On the next screen, select a use case for the project.
-For this, you can select "Making a bot."
+For this, you can choose "Making a bot."

 ![Tab that asks "Which best describes you?" with a use case drop-down currently showing "Making a bot"]({static}/images/twitter-developer-use-case.png)